Online course revision

 - All requests for training and course developments or revisions should align with the Priorities for Online Course Development.

-- Division Deans and Department Chairs assess the need for major revisions and send forward revision requests that meet the criteria for compensation.
+- Program Deans and Department Chairs assess the need for new course development and major revisions and send forward to Pathway Deans.

-- All courses are revised under a Letter of Agreement and include a review for design and accessibility, followed by the approval of the Division Dean.
+- All courses are revised under a Letter of Agreement and include a review for design and accessibility, followed by the approval of the Program Dean.

 Timeline for course revision